Oxygen equipment & accessories

 covers the rental of oxygen equipment and accessories as durable medical equipment (DME) that your doctor prescribes for use in your home.

-If you own your own equipment, Medicare will help pay for oxygen contents and supplies for the delivery of oxygen when all of these conditions are met:
+Medicare will help pay for oxygen equipment, contents and supplies for the delivery of oxygen when all of these conditions are met:

 - Your doctor says you have a severe lung disease or you’re not getting enough oxygen.

 - Your health might improve with oxygen therapy.

 - Your arterial blood gas level falls within a certain range.